Associate Professor, Department of Physical Medicine & Rehabilitation

+Associate Professor, Department of Physical Medicine & Rehabilitation

+>

-Associate Professor, Department of Psychiatry & Behavioral Sciences
+> Associate Professor, Department of Psychiatry & Behavioral Sciences

-David Vago is Research Director of the Contemplative Neuroscience and Integrative Medicine (CNIM) laboratory in the Osher Center for Integrative Medicine at Vanderbilt University Medical Center (VUMC).
+> David Vago is Research Director of the Contemplative Neuroscience and Integrative Medicine (CNIM) laboratory in the Osher Center for Integrative Medicine at Vanderbilt University Medical Center (VUMC).
 He is an associate professor in the department of Physical Medicine & Rehabilitation and department of Psychiatry & Behavioral Sciences.
 He also maintains an appointment as a research associate in the Functional Neuroimaging Laboratory (FNL), Brigham and Women’s Hospital (BWH), Harvard Medical School.
 He has completed post-doctoral fellowships in the department of Psychiatry at BWH, the Utah Center for Mind-Body Interactions within the University of Utah Medical School, and the Stuart T. Hauser Research Training Program in Biological & Social Psychiatry at Harvard.
-David has previously held the position of Senior Research Coordinator for the Mind & Life Institute and is currently a Mind and Life Fellow, supporting the Mind and Life mission by advising on strategy and programs.
+David has previously held the position of Senior Research Coordinator for the Mind & Life Institute and is currently a Mind and Life Fellow, supporting the Mind and Life mission.
 He received his Bachelors Degree in Brain and Cognitive Sciences in 1997 from the University of Rochester.
 In 2005, David received his Ph.D. in Cognitive and Neural Sciences with a specialization in learning and memory from the department of Psychology, University of Utah.

-David’s research interests broadly focus on utilizing translational models to identify and characterize neurobiological and psychosocial mechanisms underlying adaptive mind-brain-body interactions and their therapeutic relevance in the context of psychiatric health and chronic pain.
+> David’s research interests broadly focus on utilizing translational models to identify and characterize neurobiological and psychosocial mechanisms underlying adaptive mind-brain-body interactions and their therapeutic relevance in the context of psychiatric health and chronic pain.
 Through mixed methods of neuroimaging, predictive computational modeling, neuroendocrine biomarker identification, cognitive-behavioral and first-person phenomenological analyses, David leads a a multi-pronged research program in basic science, clinical trials, intervention development, education, and innovation.
 He has published numerous peer-reviewed articles and book chapters, spoken at international conferences, and his research has been covered by mainstream news outlets such as the Huffington Post, Boston Globe, and NPR, among others.
 David is an avid Vipassana, Dzogchen meditation and Hatha Yoga practitioner, and enjoys recreating in the outdoors.